Music Therapy for Addiction Rehabilitation

 - Discussing lyrics, music and the resulting emotions

-Along with addiction, music therapy can also be an effective therapy technique for children and adults with autism, mental health disorders and dementia.
+Along with addiction, this alternative therapy can also be an effective therapy technique for children and adults with autism, mental disorders and dementia.

-How does music therapy help to treat addiction?
+How does music therapy help emotional and behavioural disorders?

 Listening to, playing and composing music can heal many emotional wounds and with the guidance of a therapist can allow patients to explore uncomfortable feelings and memories without turning to drugs or alcohol.

 Patients may be encouraged to listen to a song that was playing when they first used particular substances, and the therapist may ask them to mentally replay that event in a safe and non-judgemental environment.

 There may also be songs that remind patients of a traumatic event, and listening to them in a safe and calm environment can allow them to work through the emotions that arise.